-Figure 96.
+Figure 97.
 The page for creating a new 6in4 connection.

 Parameter Description General Settings Connection name A name for the connection for easier identification.
 Enable connection Move the switch to the right to enable the connection.
 Move the switch to the left to disable the connection.
 Ping If the switch is moved to the right, the router responds to ping requests from the external network through this connection.
 For security reasons, it is recommended to disable this function.
-RIPng Move the switch to the right to allow using RIPng for this connection.
 Remote host Enter the IPv4 address of the server provided by the tunnel broker.
 Client IPv6 address Enter the IPv6 address of the router provided by the tunnel broker (without specifying the prefix length).
 Server IPv6 address Enter the IPv6 address of the server provided by the tunnel broker (without specifying the prefix length).